event-driven-architecture-poc/event-driven-architecture-poc.github.io/index.md

 ### Q. What happens if a consuming application is unable to process an event?
 There are essentially three cases to consider as to why a consuming application is unable to process an event:
 1. If the event is malformed and there is nothing a consuming application can do to process this event, then the event gets discarded.
-2. If the event fails to be processed but can be retried at a later time, the event is re-queued and processed at a later time.
+2. If the event fails to be processed but can be retried at a later time, the event is re-queued and processed at a later time most likely with some sort of exponential backoff algorithm in case of multiple retries.
 3. If the consuming application is down, the event will not be delivered to it and will remain queued.

 ### Q. What happens if a consuming application fails to write to the event store after processing an event?